-This is a story written by a young man who trained as a pilot, and then flew with the Royal Flying Corps in France during the First World War, eventually to become an ace.
-It is one of survival against the odds at a time when the conduct of air operations depended so much on individual skills, innovation, courage – and luck.
+This is a personal account written by a man reflecting on his time as a young pilot with the Royal Flying Corps in France during the First World War, who eventually became an ace.
+It is a story of survival against the odds at a time when the conduct of air operations depended so much on individual skills, innovation, courage – and luck.

-Hugh White flew F.E.2D Scout aircraft as a reconnaissance patrol pilot and later in the war was promoted to squadron leader of squadrons flying the S.E.5a which was Britain’s best fighter aircraft at the time.
+Hugh White flew F.E.2D Scout aircraft with 20 Squadron as a reconnaissance patrol pilot aged just eighteen.
+By his nineteenth birthday he was a flight commander and the most experienced pilot on the squadron.
+He then became a flight commander on 29 Squadron flying the S.E.5a which was Britain’s best fighter aircraft at the time.
 During the two years of flying, he experienced and survived a series of escapades including a dramatic mid-air collision with the enemy.
 Told by Hugh in his own words, he gives a unique insight into war in the air.

-With the break-up of his squadron and being reduced to a substantive rank – simply because of his young age, Hugh’s writing ends in 1919.
-From this point, the story is continued by his younger son Christopher.
-He describes Hugh’s life and RAF career from flying in India during the 1920s through the Second World War until his retirement as an air vice-marshal in 1955.
+With the break-up of his squadron and being reduced to a substantive rank – simply because of his young age – Hugh’s writing ends in 1919.
+From this point, the story is continued by his younger son Chris.
+He describes Hugh’s life and RAF career from flying Bristol Fighters in India during the 1920s, undertaking engineer training at Henlow, to commanding 501 Squadron in the mid-1930s and becoming a full-time technical officer until his retirement as an air vice-marshal in 1955.

-Group Captain Chris Granville White flew Hunters in the Middle East and Germany.
-He then flew Harriers in Germany as a flight commander and off-base field site commander.
-He was also a Jaguar squadron commander in the recce and attack roles.
-While in MoD Operational Requirements he drafted the operational requirement for the Eurofighter Typhoon with his air force colleagues in Germany, Italy and Spain, serving on the four-nation board of directors for eight years.
+Group Captain Chris Granville White flew Hunters in the Middle East and Germany; Harriers in Germany as a flight commander and off-base field site commander; and was a Jaguar squadron commander in the recce and attack roles.
+In later years while working in MoD/RAF Operational Requirements he drafted the operational requirement for Eurofighter Typhoon with his air force colleagues in Germany, Italy and Spain; and was on the government officials four-nation board of directors for eight years.